timstl/WP-Engine-Toolkit/README.md

-# WP Engine API Toolkit
+# WP Engine Toolkit

+_NOTE:_ WP Engine has released their own DevKit that may suit your needs: https://developer.wpengine.com/devkit/

-A toolkit for managing sites using the WP Engine API.
+_WP Engine Toolkit_ is a set of command line tools used to manage sites using the WP Engine API + SSH/WP-CLI + Fetch.
 Currently supports creating a new site, environment, and install, or pulling account information.
 This setup process automates tasks that we normally would be doing manually.
 While a config is included to allow for some flexibility, you may find it necessary to fork and modify to fit your process.

 <img  src="https://github.com/timstl/WP-Engine-Toolkit/raw/master/lib/img/screenshot.png"  alt="terminal screenshot"  width="600"  />